-Exercise 1 - Dermatology
+Exercise 1 - Dermatology outpatients

-For our first exercise we wanted the volunteers to find the Dermatology department in outpatients.

-They were given the following brief details: 'You have an appointment at: Salford Royal - Dermatology Outpatients, Level 0, Irving Building.
-You have arrived by car and parked in the main car park.'
+You have an appointment at:

+Salford Royal - Dermatology Outpatients, Level 0, Irving Building

+You have arrived by car and parked in the main car park.

 Starting in the main car park, it took our volunteers an average of 7 mins to find dermatology outpatients.
 They thought that to start with it was difficult to locate the department, with all initially getting lost and commenting that they had no indication upon entering the Irving Building that they were in the Irving Building.
 However, once inside the correct building, they felt it was easy to find.